honestjs/website/docs/components/pipes.md

 In this example, `ParseIntPipe` is applied only to the `id` parameter.

+## Execution Order

+When multiple pipes are applied, they are executed in the following order:

+1. Global Pipes
+2. Controller-Level Pipes
+3. Handler-Level Pipes
+4. Parameter-Level Pipes

+If multiple pipes are applied at the same level (e.g., `@UsePipes(PipeA, PipeB)`), they are executed in the order they are listed.
+Each pipe's output becomes the next pipe's input.

 Pipes are a powerful tool for creating robust and type-safe APIs, reducing boilerplate code in route handlers.